Britain's FTSE pulled down by BT, housebuilders weaken further

 LONDON, June 16 (Reuters) - Britain’s top share index slipped on Monday as concerns about a large increase in its pension deficit hit BT Group, while housebuilders extended their recent sell-off on prospects of a UK rate hike.

-BT fell 2.4 percent, one of the biggest drags on the FTSE 100.
+BT fell 2.4 percent, the most in the FTSE 100.
 Traders cited a Sunday Times report which said that a three-yearly review of the telecoms firm’s 319,000-member pension scheme next month was likely to show a 50 percent jump in the deficit to about 6 billion pounds ($10.1 billion).

 This would force BT to increase its contributions and potentially reduce its firepower in its fight with BSkyB over sports broadcast rights, the newspaper said.
 Traders, however, shrugged off the share price weakness.